ysyk2021/ai-powered-sales-and-marketing-driving-revenue-and-customer-engagement/src/chapter-6-1.md

-# Overview of AI Applications for Lead Generation and Customer Acquisition

 In sales and marketing operations, lead generation and customer acquisition are critical components for driving revenue and customer engagement.
 AI-powered solutions offer several applications that can significantly improve lead generation and customer acquisition efforts.